Albert Cedric Gordon1

 Lewis Dixon Gordon

-Lewis Dixon Gordon was born on 4 May 1842 in Mason Co., Kentucky.1 He was a farmer.1 He was the son of Peter Gordon and Clarissa Berry Loyd.
-Lewis Dixon Gordon married Lucy Grace Quaintance, daughter of William Southard Quaintance and Martha Cunningham Darnall, on 4 December 1877 in Flemingsburg, Fleming Co., Kentucky.1 Lewis Dixon Gordon and Lucy Grace Quaintance lived between 1878 and 1887 in Fleming Co., Kentucky.
-The house on the Elizaville Rd. is still standing today, and has been restored to much of its original condition.2 Lewis Dixon Gordon and Lucy Grace Quaintance lived from 1887 to 1892 in Lamar, Barton Co., Missouri.
-Peter Gordon owned land near Lamar and Lewis moved his family there to work on it as a partner, splitting the profits with Peter.
+Lewis Dixon Gordon was born on 4 May 1842 in Mason County, Kentucky.1 He was the son of Peter Gordon and Clarissa Berry Loyd.
+Lewis Dixon Gordon lived before 1871 in Mason County.
+Sources indicate that he was doing business in Maysville related to farming.2,3 He married Lucy Grace Quaintance, daughter of William Southard Quaintance and Martha Cunningham Darnall, on 4 December 1877 in Flemingsburg, Fleming County, Kentucky.1 Lewis Dixon Gordon was a farmer after 1878 in Fleming County, Kentucky.1 He and Lucy Grace Quaintance lived between 1878 and 1887 in Fleming County.
+The house on the Elizaville Rd. is still standing today, and has been restored to much of its original condition.4 In September 1887 he bought a house in Lamar, Barton Co., Missouri from George Rief for the sum of $1500.5 Lewis Dixon Gordon and Lucy Grace Quaintance lived from 1887 to 1892 in Lamar, Barton County, Missouri.
+His brother, Peter Albert Gordon, owned land near Lamar and Lewis moved his family there to work on it as a partner, splitting the profits with Peter.
 The land consisted of about 170 acres, part of which was referred to as the "Gulf lot."
 Lewis made numerous improvements on the property, including building a house.
 He raised hay and also some cattle.
 Peter made occasional visits to the area, staying as long as six months at a time.
 When Peter died unexpectedly during a visit in 1891, the disposition of his estate required that the property be sold.
-Lewis and Grace then returned to Fleming Co. in early 1892.3,4 Lewis Dixon Gordon and Lucy Grace Quaintance lived in 1900 in 834 West Seventh St., Cincinnati, Hamilton Co., Ohio.5 Lewis Dixon Gordon and Lucy Grace Quaintance lived after 1900 in 1809 Madison Ave., Covington, Campbell Co., Kentucky.6,7 Lewis Dixon Gordon died on 22 January 1929 in Covington, Campbell Co., Kentucky, at age 86.1,8 He was buried in Flemingsburg Cemetery, Fleming Co., Kentucky.1,8 He was the last resident of the farm and house in Fleming County, Kentucky, which was sold in 1901.1
+Lewis and Grace then returned to Fleming Co. in early 1892.6,7 Lewis Dixon Gordon and Lucy Grace Quaintance lived in 1900 in 834 West Seventh St., Cincinnati, Hamilton County, Ohio.8 Lewis Dixon Gordon and Lucy Grace Quaintance lived after 1900 in 1809 Madison Ave., Covington, Campbell County, Kentucky.9,10 Lewis Dixon Gordon died on 22 January 1929 in Covington, Campbell County, Kentucky, at age 86.1,11 He was buried in Flemingsburg Cemetery, Fleming County, Kentucky.1,11 He was the last resident of the farm and house in Fleming County, Kentucky, which was sold about 1901.1

 Children of Lewis Dixon Gordon and Lucy Grace Quaintance